 Brainstorming fresh blog content ideas can be a tall order, especially if your content schedule relies on frequent content.
 Sometimes this may tempt you to deliver sub-par content just to meet a deadline.
-Or, in other cases you may simply be out of ideas and need a new method to jump start your brain.
+In other cases, you may simply be out of ideas and need a new method to jump-start your brain.

 In either case, you always want to make sure you’re delivering quality content to your readers.
 The methods below will help you do just that.